 Leadership is clearly key to the success of these new blended working arrangements.

-MW is an unusual organisation for exploring this complex issue and striving to support new ways of working into the future.
+Melbourne Water is an unusual organisation for exploring this complex issue and striving to support new ways of working into the future.

 Many other ideas/perspectives emerging from this research include: